odan/slim4-skeleton/README.md

 ## Usage

-This project is only a skeleton-project and not a "framework".
+You can clone this project to modify it as you wish to create awesome API's and web applications.

-You can clone it to modify it as you wish to create awesome API's and web applications.
+*This project is only a skeleton-project and not a "framework".*

 ## Support